NCAR/dos_and_donts/_site/README.md

 *   photo ok?
 *   publications to add?  template in _posts/papers/_2000-01-01_template.md (all you need to do is make a new file with your publication and add it to this folder)
 *   check project pages (others to add, e.g. GARD?, HEC HMS)
-*   check or add datasets
+*   check datasets, any to add?
-*   dataset descriptions (write or check they are ok)
+*   check/rewirte dataset descriptions
 *   collaborators that need to be added/removed? (e.g., USGS folks)